Eve Kirk

 Eve Kirk (22 July 1900 - 1969) was a British landscape and decorative painter.

-Life & career
+Life and career

 Kirk was born in London on 22 July 1900.
 She studied at the Slade School of Fine Art from 1919 to 1922, and later travelled to France, Italy and Greece.
 Her first solo exhibition was at the Paterson Gallery in 1930.
 Augustus John - who later painted her portrait - wrote an introduction to the exhibition catalogue in which he said: